 We have presented the design of I4, a network infrastructure of information interaction in the Internet.
 We demonstrate the advantages of I4 in the case of DDoS attacks.
 With I4, the customer domain expresses its preferences about the current flows to the ISP domain so that the unwanted traffic can be dropped early.
 We develop algorithms to tackle the practical challenges related to the information exchange and knowledge learning.
 Our simulation results and theoretical analyses show that the performance can be greatly improved with the information exchanged.
 Compared with previous works, our proposal can handle many different types of unwanted traffic.
 The design of I4 also makes it easy to bear to practice.

 X. ACKNOWLEDGE

-This work is supported in part by NSF award # 0520333 and AFOSR (Grant FA9550-04-1-0159).
+This work was supported in part by NSF award # 0520333.
+Professor V. Rao Vemuri is supported by AFOSR (Grant FA9550-04-1-0159).